kaffailevi/hackathon_2024/README.md

 ### Backend Setup
 1. Clone the repository to your local machine: git clone https://github.com/kaffailevi/hackathon_2024.git
 2. Navigate to the backend directory: cd spring-api
-3. Build and run the Spring Boot application using Maven: ./mvnw spring-boot:run
+3. Build and run the Spring Boot application using Maven: mvn spring-boot:run

 The backend server will start running on `http://localhost:8080`.